-- -revenues from the sale of drug containment systems from the associate Swissfillon AG up to the date of the decrecognition (October 22, 2021); - -service fees and rentals paid to Winckler & Co Ltd, the company whose owner holds minority interests in the subsidiary Ompi of Japan; - -rentals paid to SFEM Italia S.r.l., controlled by Stevanato family;

--the purchase of products and rentals paid to Società Agricola Stella S.r.l., fully controlled by SFEM Italia S.r.l. until November 12, 2021 and then 51% controlled by Stevanato Holding S.r.l. and 49% controlled by SFEM Italia S.r.l.;

--consulting services rented by Federici William and by MJB Consultants LLC, Progenitor Capital Partners LLC and Studio Legale Spinazzi Azzarita Troi, whose beneficial owners are Board members in Stevanato Group;

--industrial rentals paid to E & FKH Ejendomme ApS, whose beneficial owners are family members of a Board member in the subsidiary SVM Automatik A/S;
+- -for the year ended December 31, 2021 and 2020, revenue from the sale of drug containment solutions from the associate Swissfillon AG up to the date of the derecognition (October 22, 2021); - -service fees and rentals paid to Winckler & Co Ltd, the company whose owner holds minority interests in the subsidiary Ompi of Japan; - -rentals paid to SFEM Italia S.r.l., controlled by Stevanato family; - -the purchase of products and rentals paid to Società Agricola Stella S.r.l., fully controlled by SFEM Italia S.r.l. until November 12, 2021 and then 51% controlled by Stevanato Holding S.r.l. and 49% controlled by SFEM Italia S.r.l.; - -for the year ended December 31, 2021 and 2020 consulting services rented by Federici William, by MJB Consultants LLC and Progenitor Capital Partners LLC, whose beneficial owners are Board members in Stevanato Group; - -consulting services provided by Studio Legale Spinazzi Azzarita Troi, whose beneficial owner is a Board member in Stevanato Group S.p.A.; - -industrial rentals paid to E & FKH Ejendomme ApS, whose beneficial owners are family members of a Board member in the subsidiary SVM Automatik A/S; - -rentals paid to members of Stevanato family; - -loans disbursed in 2018 and 2019 by SE Holdings Co.
+Ltd, the minority shareholder of the subsidiary Ompi of Japan, amounting respectively to JPY 73.5 million and JPY 49.0 million; - -donations to the Stevanato Foundation, owned by Stevanato family.

--rentals paid to members of Stevanato family.
-With reference to 2019, it includes also revenues for the sale of residential flat located in Punto Central (Mexico) from Ompi North America to Marco Stevanato for an aggregate amount of EUR 412 thousand; this transaction generated a gain of EUR 282 thousand as shown in the chart below;

--in 2018 and 2019 SE Holdings Co.
-Ltd, the minority shareholder of the subsidiary Ompi of Japan, disbursed loans amounting respectively to JPY 73.5 million and JPY 49.0 million;

--donations to the Stevanato Foundation, owned by Stevanato family.
 The foundation exclusively pursues the aims of social solidarity, philanthropy and charity, operating in the fields of social and socio-medical assistance, education and training as well as cultural and educational activities and scientific research.
 The Foundation intervenes in support of children and young people in situations of serious difficulty due to their illnesses, the distress of their families or other situations that may affect their health or growth;

--in 2021 the Company guaranteed a loan to certain of the beneficiaries of the stock grant plan 2021-2027 to enable the payment of the tax liabilities associated with the granted stocks;
+-during the fiscal year ended December 31, 2021, Stevanato Group S.p.A. made loans aggregating approximately EUR 447 thousand to two senior executives in order for them to pay taxes arising from shares granted to them under our restricted stock grant plan.
+At the time the loans were made, management believed that these loans were permissible and did not violate Section 13(k) of the Exchange Act.
+Upon being advised that such loans were impermissible the two executives repaid such loans in full, after the end of the first quarter of 2022.
+As a result of this inadvertent violation, the Board adopted a policy regarding loans or advances to any Executive Officer or Director of the Company.
+The policy provides that "The Company shall not directly or indirectly, including through any subsidiary, extend or maintain credit to, or arrange for the extension of credit, or renew an extension of credit, in the form of a personal loan to or for any Director or Executive Officer (or equivalent thereof) of the Company or any subsidiary of the Company.";

--recharge of the costs pertaining to the public offer for shares sale to Stevanato Holding S.r.l.;
+-for the year ended December 31, 2021, recharge of the costs pertaining to the public offer for shares sale to Stevanato Holding S.r.l.;

 -consulting services rented by C.T.S.
-Studio AS, whose beneficial owner is a Board member in the sub-holding Stevanato Group International AS.;
+Studio AS, whose beneficial owner is a Board member in the sub-holding Stevanato Group International AS;

--revenues from the sale of drug containment systems to Incog BioPharma Services, Inc, a U.S. based biopharma services company, majority owned by SFEM Italia S.r.l..
+-revenue from the sale of drug containment solutions to Incog BioPharma Services, Inc, a U.S. based biopharma services company, majority owned by SFEM Italia S.r.l..